Helen Duhamel

-Helen S. Duhamel (November 26, 1904 – November 8, 1991) was an American businesswoman and broadcaster, best known for saving the Duhamel Company from bankruptcy and establishing a cluster of radio and television stations in western South Dakota and Nebraska in the United States.
+Helen S. Duhamel (November 26, 1904 – November 8, 1991) was an American businesswoman and broadcaster.
+She was best known for saving the Duhamel Company from bankruptcy and establishing a cluster of radio and television stations in western South Dakota and Nebraska in the United States.

-Early life
+Early life and education

-Helen Duhamel was born on November 26, 1904 in Windsor, Missouri, and moved to northwestern Nebraska when she was two years old.
-There she grew up on a cattle ranch on the White River north of Chadron.
+Helen Duhamel was born on November 26, 1904, in Windsor, Missouri, and she moved to northwestern Nebraska when she was two years old.
+She grew up on a cattle ranch on the White River north of Chadron.
 Her schooling began at St. Mary's Catholic School in O'Neill, Nebraska, and was completed at St. Agnes Academy, Alliance, Nebraska.

-In 1920 at age 15, Helen moved with her mother to Rapid City, South Dakota.
-There she met Francis A. "Bud" Duhamel (1902–2000), marrying him in 1924 at age 19.
 She graduated from Rapid City High School in 1922.

+Career

 The Duhamel Company

-Marrying Bud introduced her to the Duhamel family business, which had started as a hardware store in Rapid City around 1854.
-About 1900, the Duhamel Company had shifted from hardware to leather working and saddle making, becoming the largest U.S. supplier of saddles by World War I.
+Marrying Bud introduced her to the Duhamel family business, which had started as a hardware store in Rapid City in the early twentieth century.
+Selling everything except groceries and threshing machines, the Duhamel Trading Post specialized in saddle making, becoming the largest U.S. supplier of saddles by World War I.

 During the Great Depression, Mrs. Duhamel became the company's bookkeeper, and her business acumen is credited with keeping the company out of bankruptcy.